DiscoveryLabNL

 This potential is widely recognised across the broader materials community, yet has also produced fragmentation: parallel, disconnected efforts that fall short of the systemic integration needed to realise AI's full scientific impact.

-DiscoveryLabNL is TU/e's answer: a coherent, shared infrastructure bringing together Self-Driving Laboratories, advanced multimodal characterisation, and an AI Core facility into a unified discovery platform.
+DiscoveryLabNL is TU/e's answer: a shared infrastructure for autonomous materials discovery, integrating self-driving laboratories, advanced multimodal characterisation, and an AI Core to accelerate the design, synthesis, and validation of next-generation materials.

 TU/e's ICMS has built nationally recognised SDL foundations through the NWO Gravitation Programme Interactive Polymer Materials (IPM) and the National Growth Fund programme Big Chemistry, establishing a proven platform for this next step.